epam/edp-install/docs/user-guide/library.md

 ## Edit Existing Library

-EDP Portal provides the ability to enable, disable or edit the Jira Integration functionality for libraries.
+KubeRocketCI portal provides the ability to enable, disable or edit the Jira Integration functionality for libraries.

 1. To edit a library directly from the Libraries overview page or when viewing the library data: